Destinations Greece The Cyclades Mykonos

 The polished south-coast bay · family-friendly · easy cab to town

-A protected south-coast bay 5 minutes from Chora by cab — calmer water than the open beaches, a family-friendly stretch of sand backed by mid-luxury hotels.
-Santa Marina (Luxury Collection) has its own private peninsula here; Kenshō Ornos and Once In Mykonos are the adults-only boutiques.
-Eat at Buddha-Bar Beach (Santa Marina) for the splurge dinner.
-The Ornos cab stand is a 10-minute walk back to town if the night ramps up.
+The calm option.
+A protected bay five minutes from Chora, gentler water than the open beaches, backed by hotels that skew family over scene.
+Santa Marina (Luxury Collection) has its own peninsula; Kenshō and Once In Mykonos are the design boutiques.
+Eat at Buddha-Bar Beach for the splurge.
+The cab stand is a ten-minute walk if the night moves to town.

 5 min cab to townSanta Marina · KenshōFamily-friendly bay